-Frontend Application
+8.8 Frontend Application

 The frontend application will display the predicted data to the stakeholders and users of the system, along with charting True hourly prices against Predicted, for both with and without sentiment embedded in the predictions.
 The interface will display this data in both tabular and chart form to provide variety to the user.
 Performance metrics will also be displayed at the bottom of the application to show the accuracy of the model.
 Due to this project focusing around the backend, how the predictions are made and the accuracy of the model, the interface will be somewhat of a second thought.
 It will aim to display the information in a clear and concise manner which will start to solve the problem of providing a system to the public to aid in investment decisions.
 The design will not be complicated but more basic and functional.
-Therefore a basic webpage coded in HTML with Jquery to plot data, and Ajax requests to obtain and load data, will be sufficient.
+Therefore a basic webpage coded in HTML with JQuery to plot data, and AJAX requests to obtain and load data, will be sufficient.

-With reference to Initial PID
+8.9 With reference to Initial PID

 Both the problem and solution have changed considerably from the original project initiation document (PID), which outlines the initial ideas, objectives and specification for the project.
 The reason for this was due to a change in direction which was caused by a number of factors; one being a change in passion after initial research into machine learning techniques and neural networks, instead of creating an application that just performed sentiment analysis the direction turned towards how this could be used to predict future prices.
 This change does still loosely keeps in-line with the initial idea of wanting to create a platform that will aid in investor decision making but takes it a step further by directly giving them predictions on market direction price as a basis for these decisions rather than just identifying opinion direction of the market.
-Another point was the simplicity of the initial idea, which consisted of focusing more work on the design of the frontend application to display opinion data and general price data on a range of cryptocurrencies which will only by consuming exchange APIs.
+Another point was the simplicity of the initial idea, which consisted of focusing more work on the design of the frontend application to display opinion data and general price data on a range of cryptocurrencies which will only be consuming exchange APIs.
 Both the developer and project supervisor concluded that this initial idea was too simple and a more sophisticated approach needed forming.
 The initial PID did, however, give an initial basis to base ideas and initial research from and was the beginning drive of this project.

-Solution Summary
+8.10 Solution Summary

-The overall solution, concerning the problem statement, is to create a system mainly consisting of; a frontend application that will display plotting, predicted and true, performance metric data to the user as a clear and concise form.
+The overall solution, concerning the problem statement, is to create a system mainly consisting of; a frontend application that will display plotted; predicted and true, performance metric data to the user as a clear and concise form.
 The backend system behind the price forecasting will consist of various subsystem responsible for data collection, filtering, data pre-processing, sentiment analysis, network training, validation and training and future price predictions.
 Each stage will consist of relevant tools and techniques for performing their required task.

-Data flow Overview
+8.11 Initial Data flow Overview

 To get an understanding of how the system will be put together, a dataflow diagram is a useful method for view how systems are integrated and how data could possibly flow through a system.
+Figure 4 shows the initial idea of how the system will be constructed and how data will flow and possibly processed at each stage of the system, and will be expanded and built upon in the system design section.

-Figure 3: Basic Dataflow diagram of systems in the project and how data could possibly flow
+Figure 4: Basic Dataflow diagram of systems in the project and how data could possibly flow

-System Design
+9 System Design

-Dataflow Designs
+9.1 Dataflow Designs